What do we know and what we should await

 If an agreement cannot be negotiated, Brexit is likely to result in an average tariff on food imports of 22%.
 While this would not equate to a 22% increase in food prices for consumers, there can be no doubt that prices paid at the checkout would rise.

-To counteract this the Government could cut tariffs on all food imports, EU and non-EU, but this would pose a serious risk of undermining UK food producers who could not compete on price.
+To counteract this, the Government could cut tariffs on all food imports.
+But this would pose a serious risk of undermining UK food producers who would be unable to compete.

 Of course, tariffs change is not the only changing and unknown factor, others are: